Audio Snapshots

 Environmental Recordings by Haworth Hodgkinson

-During 2020, circumstances have meant I've had to travel back and forth between Aberdeenshire and Lancashire several times, and I've been collecting samples of environmental sounds in both areas.
-My intention is that I will make these into a composition for release early in 2021, but in the mean time I will post some of the audio snapshots here as a kind of diary in sound.
+During 2020, circumstances meant that I had to travel back and forth between Aberdeenshire and Lancashire several times, and I collected samples of environmental sounds in both areas.
+My intention is that I will make these into a composition for release in 2021, but in the mean time I will post some of the audio snapshots here as a kind of diary in sound.

 26 January 2020: Aberdour Bay, Aberdeenshire